singhrakeshgkp/spring_security/OAuth2.md

            customizer.introspectionClientCredentials("client","testsecret");//Hardcoded
          });
 - Run resource server application and try to access the resource with generated opaque token, resource should be accessible.

+## Creating and authenticating client
+- Create new spring boot application with ```spring security, oauth2client, spring web, lombok``` dependency.
+- Create Config class and write the required logic
+- Make sure authorization grant type is matching with oauth2 server
+- Now test the application, for testing create one controller and try to access that endpoint, here i have created "/token" endpoint.